Drug, Alcohol, Detox and Treatment Resources

 Police have recently conducted major busts of drug dealers pushing heroin and crack, as well as cocaine, illicit prescription drugs and other opioids that are causing serious problems throughout neighborhoods.
 Meanwhile, while drug addiction can impact anyone at almost any age, alcoholism is also increasing in Morristown and elsewhere.

 Even in the suburbs, drugs and alcohol are increasingly becoming a big problem.
 But there is hope.
 As the problems increase, so do the solutions.
-There are various Morristown drug treatment facilities and Morristown alcohol treatment facilities that can provide the resources you or a loved one may need to overcome the negative impacts of substance misuse.
-If you have discovered that your career, schooling, family life or friendships have been threatened by your drug and alcohol use, there is help for you.
+There are various drug and alcohol treatment facilities that can provide the resources you or a loved one may need to overcome the negative impacts of substance abuse.
+If you have discovered that your career, schooling, family life or friendships have been threatened by your drug or alcohol use, there is help for you.
 This guide is designed to help you understand all the different treatment and recovery options available so that you can create a plan for your own sobriety, which will allow you to find happiness, health and success for the rest of your life.